 - Object: Select your custom button from the drop-down list.

-Now that you can import closed captions in Storyline 360, you not only improve accessibility, but also the overall learning experience in your next projects.
+Now that you can add closed captions in Storyline 360, you can improve both accessibility and the overall learning experience in your next projects.

 Get a free, 60-day trial of Articulate 360 to try out these Storyline 360 features.
 And if you have any questions, post them in the comments!